Pirate Jenny

-"Pirate Jenny" (German: "Seeräuber-Jenny") is a well-known song from The Threepenny Opera by Kurt Weill, with lyrics by Bertolt Brecht.
+"Pirate Jenny" (German: "Seeräuber-Jenny") is a song from The Threepenny Opera by Kurt Weill, with lyrics by Bertolt Brecht.
 The English lyrics are by Marc Blitzstein.
-It is probably the second most famous song in the opera, after "Mack the Knife".
+It is one of the best known songs in the opera, along with "Mack the Knife".

 Content and context

-The song depicts Low-Dive Jenny (German: Spelunken-Jenny), a character based on Jenny Diver (1700–1741).
+The song depicts Low-Dive Jenny (German: Spelunken-Jenny), a character borrowed from John Gay's The Beggar's Opera, and he in turn based that character on the historical person of Jenny Diver (1700–1741).
 Low-Dive Jenny is a lowly maid at a "crummy old hotel", imagining avenging herself for the contempt she endures from the townspeople.
 A pirate ship – with eight sails, and with 50 cannons – enters the harbor, fires on the city and flattens every building except the hotel.
 The pirates come ashore, chain up all the townspeople, and present them to Jenny, who orders the pirates to kill them all.
 She then sails away with the pirates.

 The song was originally placed in the first act and sung by Mackie's bride, Polly Peachum, who resents her parents' opposition to her trying her luck with Mackie and is fantasizing about avenging herself on the constraints of her family.
 However, the song is frequently moved to the second act and given to the prostitute Jenny.
 Jenny has given Mackie, her former lover, shelter from the police but is jealous of his wife, Polly.
 Eventually, she tips off the police, who catch Mackie and take him to his hanging.
 Her song suggests that she likes the idea of having Mackie's fate in her hands.